 Idling your vehicle is environmentally harmful, as it burns fuel while sending emissions into the atmosphere.
 For every 10 minutes of idling, the average three-litre engine vehicle loses more than a cup (330 mL) of fuel.

-By-Law Number 013-2025 states that no person shall cause or permit Idling for more than two (2) consecutive minutes when the ambient outside temperature is more than 27˚C or less than 5˚C. Read the entire By-Law here: 013-2025 Vehicle Idling Control By-law.
+By-Law Number 013-2025 states that no person shall cause or permit Idling for more than two (2) consecutive minutes.
+Read the entire By-Law here:

 Cobourg Public Transit